makerdao/community/governance/polls/Adjust the System Surplus Buffer - April 5, 2021.md

 MKR Token Holders may vote in this poll to keep or adjust the [System Surplus Buffer](https://community-development.makerdao.com/en/learn/governance/param-system-surplus-buffer) (also referred to as the 'System Surplus'):
 * 30 million DAI (no change)
-* 60 million DAI (+30 MM)
+* 60 million DAI (+30M) - 0% MKR Burn
-* 60 million DAI (+30 MM) while auctioning 25% of fees
+* 60 million DAI (+30M) - 25% MKR Burn

-For the last option, we will target 25% of the stability fee revenues to be used in Surplus Auctions.
-This will be achieved by a slow increase of the System Surplus Buffer, using linear interpolation, instead of directly setting it to the target value of 60 MM.
+For option 3, we will target 25% of the stability fee revenues to be used in Surplus Auctions to burn MKR.
+This will be achieved by increasing the System Surplus Buffer over time using a linear interpolation smart contract, instead of directly setting it to the target value of 60 million DAI.

-*Note: Mandated Actors cannot give Governance any guarantee to eventually sell the voted-upon 25% of fees due to external factors influencing the System Surplus.*
+Because the option for 25% burn requires predicting the increase of fees over the next few months, the 25% goal is a target rather than a guaruntee.

 Please review the discussion [thread](https://forum.makerdao.com/t/signal-request-adjust-the-surplus-buffer-march-april-2021/6979) to inform your position on this issue before voting.